ChrisVine/js_of_ocaml-and-gjs/README.md

     module (and some of glib's logging functions are also available);
     see also point 7 below.

-2.  gjs has a non-standard module system for its bindings.
+2.  gjs does not support CommonJS modules.
 All its C and other bindings are available via the 'imports' object provided by gjs in the global object.
 Those available via gobject-introspection are in Js.Unsafe.global\##.imports\##.gi, so GTK is found in the Js.Unsafe.global\##.imports\##.gi\##.Gtk object, and some modules (for example byteArray, mainLoop, cairo and gettext) are made available by gjs directly in Js.Unsafe.global\##.imports.
 (Those made available directly in imports are those in the modules/script directory in the gjs source tarball.)
 Although this is non-standard, it is easy to use.
+Recent versions of gjs do support ES6 modules, but the syntax of ES6 static modules is not at the time of writing accepted by js_of_ocaml: there are work-arounds for this but it is easier to use gjs's non-standard module implementation.

 3.  js_of_ocaml's '##' and '##.' ppx's are challenged by
     gobject-introspection's use of underscores in function names.